MicrosoftDocs/ATADocs/ATPDocs/user-profiles.md

 ---

-*Applies to: Azure Threat Protection*
+*Applies to: Azure Advanced Threat Protection*

 # Investigating entity profiles

 The entity profile provides you with a dashboard designed for full deep-dive investigation of users, computers, devices and the resources they have access to and their history.
-The profile page takes advantage of the new ATP logical activity translator which can look at a group of activities occurring (aggregated up to a minute) and group them into a single logical activity to give you a better understanding of the actual activities of your users.
+The profile page takes advantage of the new Azure ATP logical activity translator which can look at a group of activities occurring (aggregated up to a minute) and group them into a single logical activity to give you a better understanding of the actual activities of your users.

 To access an entity profile page, click on the name of the entity, such as a username, in the suspicious activity timeline.